 Screening mammography often detects tubular breast cancer as a small mass, irregular in shape with spiculated margins.

 So, the distinguishing feature is the visual appearance of the cells under a microscope.
 In this case, the cancer cells resemble tiny tubes that are well differentiated, meaning the cells are more like normal cells than poorly-defined ones.

 I just want to let you know that I have created a newer version of this page with more up-to-date material on Tubular Carcinoma of the breast.
 However, this page still has good information.

 Invasive Tubular Carcinoma

-“Tubularity” can be thought of as a characteristic of breast tumor cells that are adjacent to an open lumen.
+Specialists think of “Tubularity” as a characteristic of breast tumor cells that are adjacent to an open lumen.

-Tubular breast carcinoma is not necessarily a distinct type, but falls along a spectrum, or a certain ‘percentage’ of a tumor with tubular cells.
+Tubular breast carcinoma is not necessarily a distinct type but falls along a spectrum or a certain ‘percentage’ of tumors with tubular cells.

 In some studies, breast tumors with more than 70% tubular cells, and of low nuclear grade and mitotic activity, may almost be considered benign and are almost never associated with breast cancer death or even metastasis.

 Tubular breast cancer is rare cancer that accounts for no more than 2% of all breast cancer diagnoses.
 This type of breast cancer occurs most frequently in women who are in their 50’s.